Get

 Because cats are obligate carnivores, the nutritional benefits of sesame oil aren’t as significant for them as meaty treats are.

 However, that doesn’t mean they won’t get some of the benefits from sesame oil.
 Sesame oil can reportedly help remedy digestive issues and help pass hairballs.
-So, you may want to give your cat a taste every now and then!
+So, you may want to give your cat a taste now and then!

 Your cat can still reap some sesame oil benefits if it’s within the recommended amount.
+A veterinarian can help you figure out the recommended amount for your cat.

 How Much Sesame Oil Can My Cat Have?